dalepeff/Noufi_Fermin_CSCI2270_FinalProject/README.md

 	You type: 4

 The program will then display a new set of command line prompts specific to "Insert Team."
 Follow the corresponding prompts in a similar manner.
 When the specific function is finished running, you will be returned to the main menu to pick a new option or QUIT the program by typing 11.
+Any invalid input will be addressed and the program will quit and must be restarted.

 Dependencies: